Rhiannon Barrow was awarded a Brain Research UK PhD studentship in 2018 to enable her to pursue research into the brain tumour glioblastoma.

 Glioblastoma is a grade 4 brain tumour, meaning that it grows and spreads quickly and is difficult to treat.

-It is the most common primary brain tumour in adults, with around 3,000 cases diagnosed every year in the UK.
+It is the most common primary brain cancer in adults, with around 2,500 cases diagnosed every year in the UK.

 For those affected, the prognosis is bleak.
 Despite aggressive treatment – including surgery, radiotherapy and chemotherapy - only a quarter of patients survive more than a year from diagnosis.